AnnaA123/alpome_frontend/notes.md

 src/components/util
 ----------------------
-API requests to the backend(s).
+API requests.
 The apiURL is at the top of the page.

 src/Views
 --------------------------